benpartington/Bank_Tech_Test/README.md

 - I started by creating a bank_spec with the idea that I'd begin with a single (potentially large) class, and extract from it later during refactor
 - I wrote my first test to be as simple as possible, returning a balance
 - Next I added more complex tests for deposit and withdrawal, and implemented them
-- Finally I wrote tests for printing a statement, a history of transaction
+- Finally I wrote tests for printing a statement, a history of transactions